István Csók: Life

-Returning home, he won a state gold medal in 1911 (Wlassics portrait, Hungarian National Gallery).
+Returning home, he won a state gold medal in 1911.
+(Wlassics portrait, Hungarian National Gallery).

-In 1914, he presented his previous works at a collection exhibition in the Art Gallery.
+In 1914, he presented his previous works at a collection exhibition in the Hall of Art.
 It was during this period that he painted his most beautiful and mature series of pictures.
 In 1920, he was elected president of the Szinyei Society.

-Like most of our trans-Danubian painters, István Csók was inspired by the majestic beauty of Lake Balaton.
+Like most trans-Danubian painters, István Csók was inspired by Lake Balaton.
 In 1929-30, he depicted the Hungarian sea in several paintings, which particularly interested him with its wavy, storm-tossed shores.
-With his keen eye, the excellent colorist observed and recorded on canvas the water changing such a rich color scale in its turbulence.
+With his keen eye, Csók, a colorist, observed and recorded on canvas the water changing such a rich color scale in its turbulence.

 From 1921 to 1932, he was a teacher at the College of Fine Arts.

 Between 1925 and 1931, he painted his cycle of Balaton landscapes and several pictures of his daughter Züzü (Züzü with a rooster, 1912), as well as colorful compositions combining landscapes, portraits, and still life.
 In this third era, he reached the peak of his art in this country.
 From his early realism, partly influenced by Paris, he developed a colorful decorativeness close to the post-impressionists.

 Until the outbreak of World War II, he worked with steady and developing strength, on new and old themes.
 However, the war curbed his enthusiasm and work ethic, which later only partially returned due to his advanced age.

-He was one of the few non-Italian artists whose self-portraits were displayed in the collection of the Uffizi Gallery as an honor.
-The majority of his works can be found in the Hungarian National Gallery, where in 1965 was a memorial exhibition.

-We should also mention István Csók's excellent human portrayal skills.
-In her portraits, she asserts the characteristic features of the model, with undisguised honesty and always very lively.
-During his long life, the dominant place in his rich oeuvre was always occupied by the human figure.
-His landscapes and decorative flower still lifes seem to have always been necessary for him only as an accompaniment to the depiction of people, in its service.

 After the liberation of Hungary, his artistic journey was accompanied by awards, the Kossuth Prize, and collection exhibitions.
 His best works were included in state collections.

+On February 1st, 1961, István Csók died at the age of 95.

+He was one of the few non-Italian artists whose self-portraits were displayed in the collection of the Uffizi Gallery as an honor.
+The majority of his works can be found in the Hungarian National Gallery, where, in 1965 was a memorial exhibition.

 Today, a small museum preserves his memory in Cece, his childhood farm.